Michael Klukowski: APOEL

 On 20 July 2012, Klukowski signed a two-year contract with Cypriot side APOEL.
 At the end of the season he was crowned champion after winning the 2012–13 Cypriot First Division with APOEL.
-On 12 August 2013, APOEL unilaterally terminated Klukowski's contract because of serious breaches of discipline and breaches of contract and internal regulations of the club by the player.

-After the termination of his contract he took APOEL to court at FIFA.
-On 20 June 2015, he won his court case and APOEL were forced to pay him over €200,000 in compensation.

 International career

 After representing Canada at the 2001 FIFA World Youth Championship in Argentina, Klukowski made the step up to the senior side in March 2003.
 He made his debut for Canada in a February 2003 friendly match against Libya.
 He has represented Canada in ten FIFA World Cup qualification matches.
 As of 13 June 2012, he has earned a total of 36 caps, scoring no goals.

 He managed to make the All-Tournament team of the 2009 CONCACAF Gold Cup along with fellow Canadian Julian de Guzman.

 Personal life

 Born to Polish parents who had stopped in Austria while on their way to Canada, Klukowski is of Polish descent and holds Polish citizenship.
+Klukowski's son, Antoni, is also a soccer player who plays in Poland for Pogoń Szczecin II.